CedricMoriarty/ELLE-MVP/README.md

-# Elle — AI powered Skincare Analysis
+# Elle - AI Powered Skincare Analysis and Skincare Assistant

 **Elle** aims to be the world’s first AI-powered skincare analysis app.